null Skip to main content

 Auer: Lensky's Aria from Tchaikovsky's Eugene Onegin, Op.
 24 (Arr.
 Violin and Orchestra)

-Lensky's Aria, "Kuda, kuda"; is one of the most poignant moments in all opera: a young poet's farewell to love and life before his fatal duel in Tchaikovsky's Eugene Onegin (1879).
-Leopold Auer, the legendary violin pedagogue and teacher of Heifetz, Elman and Milstein, created a masterful transcription that transfers the aria's soaring vocal line to the violin, and it has been a treasured part of the concert repertoire ever since, recorded by artists from Heifetz to Janine Jansen and Daniel Lozakovich.
+Lensky's Aria, "Kuda, kuda," is one of the most affecting moments in all opera: a young poet's farewell to love and life on the morning of his fatal duel in Tchaikovsky's Eugene Onegin (1879).
+Leopold Auer, the legendary violin pedagogue and teacher of Heifetz, Elman, and Milstein, made a transcription that transfers the aria's soaring vocal line to the violin, and it has been a regular part of the concert repertoire ever since, recorded by artists from Heifetz to Janine Jansen and Daniel Lozakovich.

-The solo violin part follows Auer's transcription faithfully, with its long, singing phrases, expressive portamento, and demanding cantabile playing — a true test of tone production, musical maturity, and stage presence at Diploma/Professional level.
+The solo part follows Auer's transcription faithfully: long singing phrases, expressive portamento, and demanding cantabile playing throughout.
+It's a genuine test of tone production, musical maturity, and stage presence, firmly at Diploma or Professional standard.

-Have a look at the score and parts preview images above, then watch the complete score video below.
-Together, they let you check the engraving quality, orchestral balance, and overall difficulty, so you can be confident this arrangement is the right fit for your soloist and ensemble before you buy.
+Check the score and parts preview images above, then watch the complete score video below.
+They'll give you a clear sense of the engraving quality, orchestral balance, and overall difficulty before you buy.

 • Instrumentation: Solo Violin + Orchestra (Flute, Oboe, Clarinet in B♭, Bassoon, 2 Horns in F, Violin I, Violin II, Viola, Cello, Double Bass)